 This image shows the Trulyinbox user review on g2.com

 ❌ No full email service features TrulyInbox is only for warming, it doesn’t offer full email sending or management features like Outlook or Google Workspace.
+It also does not address inbox placement or ensure that emails are delivered to the primary inbox.

 This image shows the Trulyinbox user review on g2.com